Nassau County LanguageLine mobile application video interpreting

 This is community policing on steroids.”

 The interpretation service was already available in police precincts, headquarters, and other buildings.
-The addition of the interpreting application to officers’ cell phones allows them to communicate on-demand with residents using a video interpreter in 36 languages (including American Sign Language), as well as 240 languages in audio-only.
+The addition of the interpreting application to officers’ cell phones allows them to communicate on-demand with residents using a video interpreter in more than 40 languages, including American Sign Language, as well as more than 240 languages.

 “It’s one way that we’re proving that every single person in Nassau County – in our growingly diverse county – will be respected and be protected,” County Executive Laura Curran said.